scalameta/scalafmt/.github/ISSUE_TEMPLATE.md

 This template is mostly a guideline, not a strict requirement.

-Strict requirements:
-- explicitly using the latest version of `scalafmt`
-- using the `scalafmt` CLI: `https://scalameta.org/scalafmt/docs/installation.html#cli`
+Please make sure that the issue is observable using the latest version of `scalafmt` and within the `scalafmt` CLI: `https://scalameta.org/scalafmt/docs/installation.html#cli`

 ## Configuration (required) ##
 ```